audioscavenger/BiasBuster/README.md

     --misInformation
                    PICture: generate misInformation graph or heatmap for all 4 factors: explanatory/retractors/sourcing/uncertainty
-      --graph *bar | pie | line
+      --graphs *bar,*pie,line
-                   What graph you want.
-Ignored with --noMerge: heat map will be generated instead.
+                   What graph(s) you want.
+Ignored with --noMerge: a heatMap will be generated instead.
     --wordCloud
                    PICture: generate word cloud from gettext output.
 Will not output any text.
       --noPngquant